EN / ES

 "The only scholarships in Spain that allow young pilots to finance their type rating"

+The ultimate goal of these commercial pilot scholarships in Spain is to facilitate access to type rating courses, involving both the government and private companies.
 This initiative aims to promote excellence by offering scholarships and eliminating financial barriers that currently prevent many extraordinary young individuals from entering the fascinating world of aviation and becoming airline pilots.

 Enrollment requirements